'Wolff & Byrd, Counselors of the Macabre' #12.

 Archie Comics: Archie Meets the Punisher

-In 1994 Victor Gorelick, editor of Archie Comics, wanted to create a crossover with a Marvel Comics series.
-When discussing the idea with Lash and writer David Scroggy he joked that Gerry Conway, John Romita Sr. and Ross Andru's vigilante superhero The Punisher might form a swell team with Bob Montana's teenage characters.
-What started as a joke eventually became a real publication.
-'Archie Meets the Punisher' (August 1994) was written by Lash, with artwork by Stan Goldberg and John Buscema, while Tom Palmer inked, Jack Morelli lettered and Barry Grossman did the colours.
+In 1994, Victor Gorelick, editor of Archie Comics, wanted to create a crossover with a Marvel Comics series.
+When discussing the idea with Batton Lash and writer David Scroggy, he joked that Marvel's vigilante superhero The Punisher might form a swell team with Bob Montana's teenage Archie characters.
+What started as a joke, eventually became a real publication.
+'Archie Meets the Punisher' (August 1994) was written by Lash, with artwork by Stan Goldberg and John Buscema, while Tom Palmer inked, Jack Morelli lettered and Barry Grossman did the colors.
 The odd premise got a lot of media attention, particularly since both comics were so vastly different in style.
-'Archie Comics' is one of the most iconic teenage romance comics, while The Punisher was a gritty and violent superhero series.
-While the violence was toned down in 'Archie Meets the Punisher', the plot still involves the characters fighting against drug dealers, something Archie Comics never addressed before in its entire run.
-Surprisingly enough 'Archie Meets the Punisher' was both a critical and commercial success.
+The 'Archie Comics' line was one of the most iconic teenage romance comics, and The Punisher a gritty and violent superhero series.
+While the violence was toned down in 'Archie Meets the Punisher', the plot still involved the characters fighting against drug dealers, something Archie Comics never addressed before in its entire run.
+Surprisingly enough, 'Archie Meets the Punisher' was both a critical and commercial success.
 It opened the doors for more crossovers between Archie and other franchises, such as 'Archie Meets Kiss' (Alex Segura and Dan Parent, 2012), 'Archie vs. Predator' (Alex de Campi, Fernando Ruiz, 2012), 'Archie Meets Glee' (Roberto Aguirre-Sacasa and Dan Parent, 2013), 'Archie vs. Predator' (Alex de Campi, Fernando Ruiz, 2015) and 'Archie vs. Sharknado' (Anthony C. Ferrante and Dan Parent, 2015).

 Further Archie Comics work

-In the fall of 1995 Lash wrote a three-part Archie Comics story: 'The House of Riverdale', illustrated by Stan Goldberg, inked by Henry Scarpelli, colored by Barry Grossman and lettered by Bill Yoshida.
-The main plotline involves Archie trying to prevent an old house in his home town from being levelled to the ground.
-In 2008 Lash was asked by Bill Galvan to write stories for a new series within the Archie universe.
-'Freshman Year' focuses on the first years of high school before the main characters got to know each other.
-Lash liked the concept, as he'd always enjoyed the Archie characters and the premise opened a lot of new creative possibilities.
+In the fall of 1995, Batton Lash wrote a three-part Archie Comics story, 'The House of Riverdale', illustrated by Stan Goldberg, inked by Henry Scarpelli, colored by Barry Grossman and lettered by Bill Yoshida.
+The main plotline involved Archie trying to prevent an old house in his home town from being levelled to the ground.
+In 2008, Lash was asked by Bill Galvan to write stories for a new series within the Archie universe.
+'Freshman Year' focused on the first years of high school before the main characters got to know each other.
+Lash liked the concept, as he had always enjoyed the Archie characters and the premise opened a lot of new creative possibilities.
 With most established comic series, especially Archie, a writer is somewhat stuck with the characters, since they don't age and have very outlined personalities.
-By going back to the characters' early beginnings Lash could fantasize about their origins, but also depict them with a different look.
+By going back to the characters' earlier years, Lash could fantasize about their origins, but also depict them with a different look.
 And since they are still young, their personalities are still prone to changes.
 Lash also threw in some autobiographical elements, well aware they would be recognizable to other readers too.

 'From Reinmania with Luv, Baby!', script and layouts by Batton Lash, pencils by Dan DeCarlo, inks by Bob Smith (Radioactive Man #3, 2001).